-Materials Used in Making Tai Hei Shakuhachi
+Bamboo & Other Materials Used to Make Tai Hei Shakuhachi

 Professional root-end shakuhachi are made of exceptionally fine madaké bamboo (phyllostachys bambusoides Sieb. et Zucc.) obtained from established groves in Japan, mainland China and North America.
 These quality instruments are also made from rare Kyushu madaké bamboo whose beautiful color and mottled exterior conforms to the very highest aesthetic for shakuhachi in Japan.